Principal investment objective:

 Outlook:

 The likelihood and impact of risks to the investment portfolio are considered by the ISG at its quarterly meetings and any agreed actions and additional control measures are taken to the Board for approval.
-Alongside this we regularly instruct our investment advisers to perform and report on the results of stress testing scenarios.
+Alongside this our investment advisers are regularly instructed to perform and report on the results of stress testing scenarios.

-It has been the objective of the Board to spread the risks of investment and to strengthen the investment portfolio so that it can meet such challenges.
-Over the year, we have continued to consider the ongoing appropriateness of the investment strategy both at a portfolio and individual mandate level and have responded with changes to the strategy and portfolio.
-The ISG continues to work to ensure the portfolio is positioned to meet its objectives and to be resilient to risks and volatility in so far as is possible now and into the future.
+Over the year, the ongoing appropriateness of the investment strategy is reviewed both at a portfolio and individual mandate level and required changes are made to the strategy and portfolio to respond to emerging or developing risks.
+The ISG continue to work to ensure the portfolio is positioned to meet its objectives and to be resilient to risks and volatility in so far as is possible now and into the future.

 Christine Johnson